-Recently I’ve began to notice a lot of trendy sandwhich shops springing up around Taipei the city I live in.
+Recently I’ve begun to notice a lot of trendy sandwich shops springing up around Taipei the city I live in.
 I admit I try my best to avoid all of these shops, mainly for two reasons: the first is that they usually suck and are overpriced, the second is that they don’t stick around long.

 Pizza is something that seems to connect people from all walks of life, no matter the language, culture, religion, or creed.
 That is one of the reasons that makes it my favorite food.
 Since I love and eat pizza so much, I have been to a lot of pizza places.
 Today I want to share with all of my readers my favorite pizza place in Taipei, and all of Taiwan.

 Gusto Pizza is run by a friend of mine named Bilal.
 Bilal comes from the UK, and he knows what pizza should be.